karrioapi/karrio/sdk/extensions/purolator/README.md

-# purplship.purolator
+# karrio.purolator

-This package is a Purolator extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a Purolator extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements